robotology/robotology-superbuild/doc/conda-forge.md

 ## Binary installation

-This section describes how to compile and install the binary packages built from the robotology-superbuild on conda on Windows, macOS and Linux.
+This section describes how to install the binary packages built from the `robotology-superbuild` on conda on Windows, macOS and Linux.

-The binary packages are hosted in the [`robotology` conda channel](https://anaconda.org/robotology) .
-Only packages that are built as part of the profiles and options that are supported on Conda (see [documentation on CMake options](cmake-options.md)) are available as conda binary packages in the `robotology` channel.
+Depending on the speficic package, the binary packages are hosted either in [`conda-forge`](https://anaconda.org/conda-forge) or [`robotology`](https://anaconda.org/robotology).
+Only packages that are built as part of the profiles and options that are supported on Conda (see [documentation on CMake options](cmake-options.md)) are available as conda binary packages.

+The following conda platforms are supported by all packages of the robotology-superbuild:

+* `linux-64` (Linux on x86-64)
+* `osx-64` (macOS on x86-64)
+* `win-64` (Windows on x86-64)

+Some packages are also available for:
+* `linux-aarch64` (Linux on ARM 64-bit)
+* `osx-arm64` (macOS on ARM 64-bit)

+If you need a binary package on a platform in which it is not available, feel free to [open an issue](https://github.com/robotology/robotology-superbuild/issues/new) requesting it.

 ### Install a conda distribution